kareem1207/Aizy/README.md

 - Update documentation as needed
 - Ensure all tests pass before submitting

+## 📋 Code of Conduct

+We expect all contributors to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Aizy is a respectful, inclusive, and source-available project.

+## 📄 License

+This project is released under the **Aizy Source-Available Non-Commercial License (ASNCL) v1.0**.
+Please see [LICENSE.md](./LICENSE.md) for full details.

+🔒 **Usage is restricted** strictly to educational and research purposes only.
+📧 Contact [@kareem1207](https://github.com/kareem1207) for custom usage permissions.

 ## 🙏 Acknowledgments

 - **Annie Angel Yarram** ([@Annie2936](https://github.com/Annie2936)) - Lead Designer and Frontend Developer